-Access: Improve access to quality education by being a student-ready college that focuses on connection and entry processes and excellent programs that serve our student population.
+Access: Improve access to quality education by being a student-ready college that focuses on connection and entry processes and excellent programs that serve a diverse student population.

-Student Success: Advance student success outcomes, consistent with students' intentions, by providing outstanding learner-centered educational and support service programs.
+Student Success: Advance student success outcomes, consistent with students' intentions, by working to eliminate barriers, to close achievement gaps and to provide high-quality, learner-centered educational and support service programs.

-Employee Success: Continue to invest in and support a high-quality faculty and staff that are focused on student success, a culture of excellence, and advancing the College's mission and goals.
+Employee Success: Continue to invest in and support a high-quality and diverse faculty and staff that are focused on student success, a culture of excellence, and advancing the College's mission and goals.